 Below are the various types of records that make up your farm records:

-Crop production records include planting, fertilising, harvesting, monitoring water ph levels, soil moisture, as well as pest and disease management.
-Each day you would record how many seeds/seedlings you planted, which chemicals were used to fertilise and spray for pests and diseases, and how many kilograms /tons of crop were harvested on the day.
+Crop production records include planting, fertilising, harvesting, monitoring water ph levels, soil moisture, including pest and disease management.
+Each day you would record how many seeds/seedlings you planted, chemicals used to fertilise and spray for pests and diseases, and the number of kilograms /tons of crop harvested on the day.

-Livestock production records may include recording the number of cattle, goat and sheep on the farm, their different breeds, when vaccinations were done, animal health checks (screening for any abnormalities and diseases) and the quantities of feed available (if necessary).
+Livestock production records may include recording the number of cattle, goat and sheep on the farm, their different breeds, when vaccinations took place, animal health checks (screening for any abnormalities and diseases) and the quantities of feed available (if necessary).

-These are records that have to do with the revenue generated from the sale of your goods and/services.
-The price they were sold for and to whom, quantities sold, payment terms discounts offered etc.
+These are records that have to do with the revenue generated from the sale of goods and/services i.e: selling price, customer, quantities sold, payment terms, discounts offered etc.